anjimenezp/AI-Genomics/README.md

 # AI-Genomics: Genetics with Artificial Intelligence Project

 ## Description
 Welcome to the AI-Genomics repository, a project utilizing artificial intelligence for genetic analysis.
-This project focuses on leverage artificial intelligence to analyze DNA sequences and classify them based on discernible motifs..
+This project focuses on leverage artificial intelligence to analyze DNA sequences and classify them based on discernible motifs.

 ## Requirements
 - Python 3